BullotLo/Yarr/docs/rd53a.md

 ## Running RD53a in ShuLDO mode

-To see the SCC in shunt mode,
+To run the SCC in shunt mode, shunt resistors needed to be appropriately loaded, as well as adding additional jumpers.

 ### Loading shunt resistors
 ![Locations of the shunt resistor ](images/shuntresistor.png)